AdobeDocs/experience-manager-screens.en/help/using/mobile-network-router.md

    >1.
 Check in your Internet Router firewall if there are any restrictions regarding `TCP/IP Port 80/443`.

-## Requirements for Setting Up Mobile Network with Mobile Data Router and Active Network Components {#requirements-direct}
+## Setting Up Mobile Network with Mobile Data Router and Active Network Components {#requirements-direct}

 The network Setup can be logically separated in two blocks: